quist00/carpentries.org/_posts/2023/02/2023-02-16-supporting-instructors.md

 ---
 layout: page
-authors: ["Toby Hodges", "SherAaron Hurt", "Zhian Kamvar"]
+authors: ["Toby Hodges", "SherAaron Hurt", "Zhian N. Kamvar"]
 teaser: "Read about our plans to improve Instructor onboarding and make it easier to teach our curricula."
 title: "Developing Support for Instructors in 2023"
 date: 2023-02-16